Szymon-Michalak/iOS-Resources/docs/snippetsDocs/index.md

 ## Contributing

 If you have a useful code snippet that you believe could benefit others, you are encouraged to contribute.
 Submit your snippet for review, and it could be featured in this section.

-## Stay Updated

-New snippets are regularly added to this section.
-Be sure to check back for the latest additions that can help streamline your development process.